 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to streamline walk-in loading and ground-throw debris paths.
+Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share the same path.

 Surface protection